lmammino/loige.co/src/content/posts/2024-12-21_404-newsletter-found/index.md

 ## Why FullStack Bulletin?

-I was lucky enough to start my coding journey at the age of 12, but initially it was all fun and games playing with the qBasic interpreter.
-This passion for coding started to seriously turn into a career when I started to make money building websites for friends and local businesses.
-I was fascinated by the idea of creating something out of nothing, and I loved to see the endless possibilities that the web offered.
-But building websites was not a simple task as much as it isn't today.
-The web is ever-evolving, and keeping up with the new trends and technologies is a never-ending challenge.
+I was fortunate to begin my coding journey at the age of 12, starting with playful experiments using the qBasic interpreter.
+What began as a fun hobby gradually transformed into a career when I started earning money by building websites for friends and local businesses.
+I was captivated by the idea of creating something out of nothing and inspired by the limitless possibilities the web offered.
+However, building websites was no simple task then, just as it isn’t today.
+The web is constantly evolving, and staying updated with new trends and technologies remains an ongoing challenge.

 The full-stack development world is among the fastest-moving industries of the past decade.
 It’s not just about front-end and back-end anymore—it’s about